ISISComputingGroup/ibex_developers_manual/Developer-Server-Build.md

 It is possible to use one of the intermediate outputs from a build server as the basis of your local development environment.
-This can provide you with either a normal `Release` build (EPICS_HOST_ARCH=windows-x64), or a `Debug` build (EPICS_HOST_ARCH=windows-x64-debug)
+This can provide you with either a normal `Release` build (EPICS_HOST_ARCH=windows-x64), or a `Debug` build (EPICS_HOST_ARCH=windows-x64-debug) or a different architecture such as 32bit (EPICS_HOST_ARCH=win32-x86)

-If you wish to use a `Debug` build, replace `x64` in paths below with `x64-debug`

 NOTE: if you just want a recent EPICS build for somewhere, you just need to run the `install_to_inst.bat` in the appropriate build on `kits$` when connected from the machine you want to install it on